Ports (Experimental)

 • remapping_table (dict[str, str]) – Remapping table.

-• init_lookup (dict) – Mapping from class names (str) to callables (constructors or partials) that return PortsMixin-derived instances.
+• node_registry (dict) – Mapping from class names (str) to callables (constructors or partials) that return PortsMixin-derived instances.

 • bt_index (dict[str, BehaviorTree]) – dictionary {ID: BehaviorTree element} for subtree lookup.